 Haringey

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Haringey local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Haringey in North London features a diverse mix of communities and landscapes, from the urban bustle of Wood Green to the leafy heights of Highgate and Crouch End.
+Overview ⁞ Haringey in North London features a diverse mix of communities and landscapes, from the urban bustle of Wood Green to the leafy heights of Highgate and Crouch End.
 It is home to Alexandra Palace, Tottenham Hotspur Stadium, and large parks like Finsbury Park.

+Who governs Haringey?
 The local government for this district is: The London Borough of Haringey (London Borough).

 Constituencies in Haringey